 The Kahnawa:ke Survival School in addition to the required academic courses offers option and exploratory courses in the Sciences, Technology, Graphic and Fine Arts, Drafting, Drama, Outdoor Education, Traditional Government, Student Council, Advanced Writing, Film Appreciation, Music Appreciation, Carpentry and Traditional Crafts.
 Kahnawake Survival School also carries a long history of success within the GMAA Wrestling Association.
 Upon successful completion of their studies in Senior School Students are able to pursue a wide variety of post secondary studies.

-Kahnawà:ke Education Center is a publicly funded organization
+Kahnawà:ke Education Center is a First Nations organization

 No. of Schools: 3